 IELTS Academic: 6.5 overall with 6.0 in Writing and 5.5 in each other element.

 View the other English language qualifications that we accept.

-Applicants who can demonstrate exceptional talent, and can satisfy the panel of their ability to successfully complete the course, you may be considered for a place irrespective of your academic background.
+If you can demonstrate exceptional talent, and can satisfy the panel of your ability to successfully complete the course, you may be considered for a place irrespective of your academic background.